rlugojr/sample-apps/apcera-job-scaler/README.md

 ## Apcera Job Auto-scaler Application

 The Apcera Job Auto-scaler application demonstrates how to monitor, analyze and scale the number of running instances of another job based on that job's CPU usage.
-The auto-scaler uses the uses the [Events System API](http://docs.apcera.com/api/events-system-api/) to subscribe to a stream of resource usage metrics for a target job you specify by FQN.
+The auto-scaler uses the [Events System API](http://docs.apcera.com/api/events-system-api/) to subscribe to a stream of resource usage metrics for a target job you specify by FQN.
 The auto-scaler app collects and stores usage CPU metrics over a time window you specify and computes the average CPU usage across all job instances.
 If the computed CPU usage rises above (or falls below) a percentage of the total available CPU that you specify, the auto-scaler uses the [Apcera REST API](https://docs.apcera.com/api/apcera-api-endpoints/#put-v1jobsuuid) to increase or decrease the number of job instances, as necessary.

 The auto-scaler application has been tested to work with Apcera Platform version 2.4.0 and above.

 See the [tutorial](tutorial.md) that demonstrates how to use and configure the auto-scaler application.

-## Auto-scaler application behavior

-When the auto-scaler application starts up it reads its [configuration](#options) from the environment.
-It then subscribes to resource usage events for the job specified by the `$TARGET_JOB` environment variable.
-The Event Server publishes an [instance resource usage event](http://docs.apcera.com/api/event-object-reference/#instance-metric-events) every 10 seconds for each instance of the target job.
-Each usage event contains the instance's current CPU usage and its total CPU reservation.

-At the end of the time period specified by the `$SCALING_FREQ` environment variable, the auto-scaler computes the target job's average (arithmetic mean) CPU usage across all instances.
-CPU usage is calculated as the arithmetic mean CPU usage for each individual instance of `$TARGET_JOB`, and then again the arithmetic mean of CPU utilization across all the instances of `$TARGET_JOB`.
-Based on this calculation it does one of the following:

-- If the computed CPU usage is greater than `$CPU_ROOF`, and the total number of instances is not greater than `$MAX_INSTANCES`, it increases the number of instances of `$TARGET_JOB` by `$INSTANCE_COUNTER`.
-- If the computed CPU usage is less than `$CPU_FLOOR`, and the total number of instances is not less than `$MIN_INSTANCES`, it decreases the number of instances of `$TARGET_JOB` by `$INSTANCE_COUNTER`.
-- Otherwise, no action is taken on the target job.

-Logs from the auto-scaler app are forwarded to **stderr**.

 ## Requirements

 To use the auto-scaler application the following conditions must be met:

+* Apcera cluster must be configured to use HTTPS.
+The auto-scaler authenticates with the cluster using [app tokens](http://docs.apcera.com/jobs/app-token/#requirements), a feature that depends on HTTPS.
 * [Policy](#requiredpolicy) must exist that issues an app token to the auto-scaler, and gives it permission to read/update properties of the target application.
 * [CPU reservation](#cpureserve) must be set on the target application to monitor.